pharmadata/sql-snap/README.md

                       already mounted the snapshot)
---noRecovery          Restore the database with the NORECOVERY option -v, --verbose         Include verbose logging information
+--noRecovery          Restore the database with the NORECOVERY option -v, --verbose         Include verbose logging information -t, --timeout         Timeout for backup operation (in seconds, default 600)
 ```

 ## How it works